CaPiTo26/nodejs-boilerplate-VPS-Docker/README.md

     - Push the container image to Docker Hub (or another Docker registry).
     - SSH into the VPS, pull the updated image, and restart the container.

-4. Access the application using the VPS's IP address:
+5. Access the application using the VPS's IP address:
    ```bash
    http://<your-vps-ip>
    ```

+   > **Note**: Root access to the VPS is required for deployment.
+Ensure you have configured SSH with an RSA key for secure access.
+Otherwise, check deploy.sh and modify ```sudo -i```
 ---

 ## Customization